harshjayprakash/experimental-blok/README.md

 maze.
 A box entity moves around the canvas using the `WASD` or Arrow Keys, with interactive controls for wall placement, scaling, and theming.

-Originally create in February 2021 as a personal experiment to learn C and the Windows API (after an initial C++ prototype), *Blok* had no defined goals or roadmap.
+Originally created in February 2021 as a personal experiment to learn C and the Windows API (after an initial C++ prototype), *Blok* had no defined goals or roadmap.
 The project name emerged from a simple typo - misspelling "Block" during its early phase as "The C Project."
 The first implementation rendered a box that moved freely across a native